svenevs/exhale/README.rst

 everything started.

 **Why use it?**
-    The motivation for writing it was to use Sphinx and Doxygen together.
-It was largely inspired by Breathe, but I had a strong desire to have the Class and File hierarchies in an **html** format.
-Doxygen can generate websites.
-Sphinx can generate them better.
+    You would use Exhale if you want to have beautiful Sphinx generated websites, but also see the value of the Class and File hierarchies provided by Doxygen.
+From running Doxygen for you, to organizing your full API every time, you won't need to worry about your documentation getting out of sync with the code --- it's regenerated on the fly every time.

 **Why not use it?**
     It may be more involved than you need.
 Check out the ``breathe-apidoc`` tool